SchrodingersSangru/dwave-knapsack-solver/README.md

 - Give as long a list of items as you want
 - use any dwave solver and perform results with it.
 - quantum genetic algorithm supported

+### Any publication of results obtained using this package must include proper citations or seek prior authorization from the author.